All Episodes

 Hello.

-And I want to say that as a truck driver, I listened to you and uh been angry with you, but uh over the years, but I still listen to you because I'm in a truck, but I have finally come to see something, and uh I want to say three years ago I would have never saw myself or thought of myself saying that uh agree with you, and I am now dropping my association with Obama, who I voted for a few years ago.
+And I want to say that as a truck driver, I listened to you and been angry with you over the years, but I still listen to you because I'm in a truck.

-And I never vote for this guy.
+And I'll never vote for this guy.

-Because this pipeline, in addition to the fact that it's automatically going to bring a lot of jobs, without a doubt, help the economy.
+And I could not disagree with that because this pipeline, in addition to the fact that it's automatically going to bring a lot of jobs, without a doubt, help the economy.

-It's going to have an immediate impact on the price of things, impact of on the price of gas, which in my industry is enormous.
+It's going to have an immediate impact on the price of things, impact on the price of gas, which in my industry is enormous.

-People don't understand how the price of fuel affects everything that they pay for from food to any goods that they get.
+People don't understand how the price of fuel affects everything that they pay for, from food to any goods that they get.

-But the bottom line is that this man, because of what I can clearly see as politics to support these environmental people, he is willing to uh destroy this country, destroy the economy.
+But the bottom line is that this man, because of what I can clearly see as politics to support these environmental people, he is willing to destroy this country, destroy the economy.

-This and it's a no brainer in terms of getting away from dependence on the foreigners, foreign oil, and I just cannot in good conscience continue to hurt my family in the amount that I'm paying for fuel, groceries, and everything else.
+And I just cannot in good conscience continue to hurt my family in the amount that I'm paying for fuel, groceries, and everything else.

-I cannot in good conscience support this man when this is obvious, obviously political because it would have helped this country and the economy.
+I cannot in good conscience support this man when this is obvious, obviously political, because it would have helped this country and the economy.

 So I want to say I'm finally seeing the light and I'm done with him.